Renovating Names in Open-Vocabulary Segmentation Benchmarks: RENOVATE: Renaming Segmentation Benchmarks

 As illustrated in~\cref{fig:renovate-obtain-process}, to obtain the renovated names, we run the trained renaming model to associate each ground-truth mask with the candidate name.
 For each segment, our renaming model first ranks the names by the IoU scores between the predicted masks and the ground-truth mask, then selects the top-scoring name as the renovated name.
 While the IoU ranking scores are not probabilities, they are valuable to understand the relative and absolute model confidence in the names, i.e., how the chosen name stands against the other candidates and whether the selection is indeed confident.
 In the experiments (\cref{sec:upgrade}), we make use of this information to speed up human verification.
 We show some examples of renovated names in~\cref{fig:name-visualization} and more in the supplements.

-Our renovated names are readily usable for analyzing the dataset in a more fine-grained manner, as exemplified in~\cref{fig:person-count}.
-This can be helpful for countering the dataset biases during dataset curation and collection.
-Note that our renovated names in each original class are not necessarily mutually exclusive.
-In fact, we intentionally did not include the mutual exclusivity as a constraint during candidate name generation because different visual segments may be matched to names at different hierarchies which are not mutually exclusive.
+Our renovated names are readily usable for analyzing the dataset distribution and biases in a more fine-grained manner, as exemplified in~\cref{fig:person-count}.
+Note that our renovated names in each original class are not necessarily mutually exclusive because different visual segments may be matched to names at different hierarchies.
 For example, in~\cref{fig:name-visualization}, a person is named as ``engineer'' (second row), likely due to the clothing, while the other person is named as ``woman'' (third row), possibly from the physical appearance.
 But ``engineer'' and ``woman'' are not mutually exclusive names.
-In the future, it would be an interesting extension to further study the hierarchies and other relationships of different names in a dataset.
+An interesting future extension would be to further study the hierarchies of different names in a dataset.